2019-20 R.E. Mountain Secondary School Study Block Policy

 Expectations of Study Blocks

-- Students are expected to report to the cafeteria or the library for study block.
+- Students are expected to report to the cafeteria or the

 - Students are not to be in the hallways or outside the building on the property.